venash/html_email_coding_template/README.md

-This application is used to create html templates using some cool technologies.
+This html email coding template is used to create html email templates using some cool technologies.
-##Setup
+## Setup
-###Prerequisities
+### Prerequisities
 * Git
 * Nodejs
 * Jdk 8+